 I told them (the family) I’m going for a month. lol They both freaked out a little, then I told them no it’s only a week.

-If your interested in giving it a try when your heading out of town, to minimize your food waste, and don’t want your fridge loaded up with groceries that have gone bad by the time you get back.
+If your interested in giving it a try when you are heading out of town, to minimize your food waste and don’t want your fridge loaded up with groceries that have gone bad by the time you get back.
 Or if your heading out of town, and someone else is cooking for you but, has limited time for meal planning, shopping, and cooking.
-Here’s two discounts to help you out to give them a try.
+Here are two discounts to help you out to give them a try.

 Meal planning when traveling

-- Get 50% off Family Meals from Sun Basket!
+- Get a HUGE discount off Family Meals from Sun Basket!
 Fresh organic and sustainable ingredients and kid-friendly recipes delivered!

 I’d love to know what meals you have tried from SunBasket.